Eum-JaeYun/Automated-Detection-Hyalessa-maculaticollis/README.md

 *  **07. Model Training**: Conducted the training process using the ResNet architecture on the preprocessed spectrogram data
 *  **08. Model Evaluation**: Evaluated the trained model's performance to measure its accuracy and effectiveness in detecting the target species

+> The source code for each stage of the pipeline is available in the code directory.
+Please note that certain scripts have been withheld from this public repository to protect the personal information of the citizen scientists involved in data collection.
+If you require access to the full source code for research or verification purposes, please contact me.

 ## Environment
 The learning environment for this project is as follows: